Sierra de las Minas: Rediscovery

-Because jade was not desired in the colonial period, sources of the stone were forgotten.
+Because jade was not desirable in the colonial period, sources of the stone were forgotten.
 Since the 1950s, jadeite was thought to be in the region, as no other source for Olmec jade was recognized.
-It was not until 1999 when geophysicist Russell Seitz found and reported the site that the extent of these deposits was known.
+It was not until 1999 when geophysicist Russell Seitz found and reported the site, that the extent of the deposits was known.
 Several influences in the United States spurred the search for this jade.
 Boston jade collector Landon T. Clay was one of the first individuals to sponsor the search for jade in the region.
 The Mesoamerican Jade Project of 1976 was initiated by the Peabody Museum of Harvard University and the Boston Museum of Fine Arts, to resolve the question of the jade's location.
-Geophysicist Russell Seitz of Cambridge, Massachusetts was chosen to be the field director of the project.
-However, the resulting trips remained mostly unsuccessful due to the lack of proper technology and the harsh conditions of the wild Guatemalan forests.

-It was not until the 180 mph winds of Hurricane Mitch stormed the region in 1998 that jadeite was again uncovered in the area.
+Seitz from Cambridge, Massachusetts was chosen to be the field director of the project.
+However, the trips which were made were mostly unsuccessful due to the lack of proper technology and the harsh conditions of the wild Guatemalan forests.
+Not until the 180 mph winds of Hurricane Mitch stormed the region in 1998 was jadeite again uncovered in the area.
 The storm unearthed previously unknown alluvial deposits of jadeite by flooding the Motagua River thirty-one feet past the flood stage.
 Other rivers such as the Rio El Tambor also began unveiling alluvial jade.
 Although the worth of this jade was fairly low (the more intense the green of the jade the more it is worth), prospectors and local shop owners began collecting shards found in the beds of these rivers.
 In 1999, Russell Seitz happened to be in one of these local jade shops in the town of Antigua when he noticed a large hand-sized sample of the rare blue-jadeite.

 In 2000, Seitz started an expedition with prospector Carlos Gonzales Ramirez to find the source of the elusive jadeite.
-They traveled to El Ciprés, located in Sierra de Las Minas, miles north of the Motagua river valley.
-They trekked into the mountains and eventually found large veins of jadeite about 2 meters wide by 45 meters long.
-A site with jade boulders as big as buses was discovered, along with evidence that the site had been worked on for thousands of years.
+They traveled to El Ciprés which is in Sierra de Las Minas, miles north of the Motagua river valley.
+They trekked into the mountains eventually finding large veins of jadeite about 2 meters wide by 45 meters long.
+A site with jade boulders as big as a bus were discovered, along with evidence that the site had been worked on for thousands of years.
 When Seitz returned to the United States with a few samples, he had them tested and they were confirmed as high quality jadeite.
-This spurred more researchers to join him in his study of this site.
+That spurred more researchers to join him in his study of the site.
 The find was announced in a brief article written by Seitz for the December 2001 issue of Antiquity.